t1/deployer/docs/reference.md

 - `handler`: Alternative syntax for a single log handler name.
 Defaults to an empty list.
 - `use-parent-handlers`: Should the log handlers of the parent logger be used?
 Defaults to `true` if the `handlers` are empty, or `false`, if there _are_ log handlers.
+- `user-name`: The user name to authenticate with.
+Default is vendor specific.
+- `password`: The password to authenticate with.
+Default is vendor specific.

 ### `data-sources`